Consumption smoothing: Insurance and consumption smoothing

-To see the model of consumption smoothing in real life, a great example that exemplifies this is insurance.
-One method that people use to consumption smooth across different periods is by purchasing insurance.
-Insurance is important because it allows people to translate consumption from periods where their consumption is high (having a low marginal utility) to periods when their consumption is low (having a high marginal utility).
+One method used to smooth consumption is insurance.
+Insurance allows people to translate consumption from periods where their consumption is high (having a low marginal utility) to periods when their consumption is low (having a high marginal utility).
 Due to many possible states of the world, people want to decrease the amount of uncertain outcomes of the future.
-This is where purchasing insurance comes in.
 Basic insurance theory states that individuals will demand full insurance to fully smooth consumption across difference states of the world.
 This explains why people purchase insurance, whether in healthcare, unemployment, and social security.
 To help illustrate this, think of a simplified hypothetical scenario with Person A, who can exist in one of two states of the world.
 Assume Person A who is healthy and can work; this will be State X of the world.
 One day, an unfortunate accident occurs, person A no longer can work.
 Therefore, he cannot obtain income from work and is in State Y of the world.
 In State X, Person A enjoys a good income from his work place and is able to spend money on necessities, such as paying rent and buying groceries, and luxuries, such as traveling to Europe.
 In State Y, Person A no longer obtains an income, due to injury, and struggles to pay for necessities.
 In a perfect world, Person A would have known to save for this future accident and would have more savings to compensate for the lack of income post-injury.
 Rather than spend money on the trip to Europe in State X, Person A could have saved that money to use for necessities in State Y. However, people tend to be poor predictors of the future, especially ones that are myopic.
 Therefore, insurance can "smooth" between these two states and provide more certainty for the future.